What’s This All About?

 - Are seeking therapy, mental health treatment, or symptom-focused support

-- Are currently in acute psychological distress or crisis
+- Are currently in psychological distress or crisis

 - Are primarily seeking solutions, techniques, or outcome-driven approaches